DirecTV Now has been around since late 2016, but AT&T’s streaming TV bundle got a major upgrade this week with a new interface and cloud DVR service.

 Is there advertising?

-You bet.
+Of course.
 The live feeds have commercial breaks just like cable and satellite TV, and ads are interspersed with the on-demand content as well.
 AT&T has said that better-targeted ads are a big part of its plan to keep prices down.

-Any special deals for AT&T wireless subscribers?
+Any bundle deals for AT&T wireless subscribers?

 Does DirecTV Now authenticate with TV Everywhere apps such as WatchESPN?